 - How might an understanding of psychological and neural responses to constructed spaces contribute to architectural design?

-- Does engagement with aesthetics and the arts contribute to well-being?
+- How does engagement with aesthetics and the arts contribute to well-being?

-- How does aesthetics influence design and marketing of everyday objects?
+- How does aesthetics influence product design and marketing?

 Want to learn more about our research?
 Check out some of our latest publications!PCfN research →